Art with Soul and History: City College Works on the Move

 Restoring a Fazekas Address Unit, Step-by-Step

-Having documented the history behind the Fazekas-designed house-number units found all over San Francisco and the Bay Area, I am often asked for help by people wishing to restore their own.
+Having documented the history behind the Fazekas-designed house-number units, manufactured at American Art Metal Works and found all over San Francisco and the Bay Area, I am often asked for help by people wishing to restore their own.
 Such matters are not my forte.
 Fortunately, a reader named Sarah has offered a detailed description of the process of refurbishing a unit, and I present it here.
 (Have anything to add?
 Write me or post a comment below.)

 After removing the unit from the house, this is what Sarah did: